-The late 1970s and early 80s saw Davison finally move out of relative obscurity.
-In 1979, William Packer included him in his British Art Show, which toured the regions.
-In 1983 he had a solo exhibition at the Hayward Gallery, London.
-Very little sold, but it did influence a young Damien Hirst, who was "blown away" by the collages.
+In 1975, Davison and Mellis moved from Syleham to Southwold, and towards the end of this decade, Davison started to receive wider recognition for his work.
+For example, in 1979, William Packer included him in the first British Art Show, a major touring exhibition of 112 artists, organised by the Arts Council of Great Britain.
+In 1983 he was given a solo exhibition at the Hayward Gallery, London.
+Very little sold, and critics were bemused by his refusal to provide any biographical information, or any titles or texts for the collages.
+It did, however, influence a young Damien Hirst, who was "blown away" by the exhibition.
 Since his death in 1984, there have been four solo shows at the Redfern, including a retrospective in 1986, for which Heron wrote the catalogue essay.
+This retrospective also yielded a sale, of a large paper collage, to the Tate.
 In 1989 Davison was included in the Arts Council's touring show, The Experience of Painting.
 In 2007, he was the subject of a well-received retrospective at Kettle’s Yard, Cambridge.

-Francis Davison’s Estate is represented by the Redfern Gallery.
+Francis Davison’s estate is represented by the Redfern Gallery.